-Here I’m sharing my detailed ConvertKit review along with its pros, cons, top features, pricing, alternatives, and a few little-known ConvertKit hacks.
+Here I’m sharing my detailed ConvertKit review, including its top features, pricing, pros & cons, alternatives, and a few little-known ConvertKit hacks.

-If you’re a blogger or online creator who wants to grow an email list and sell products or services to his audience, then you must read this review carefully.
+Whether you’re a blogger or online creator looking to grow your audience or sell products to them, be sure to read this review thoroughly.

 What is ConvertKit

-ConvertKit is an email marketing tool that is specifically designed for bloggers, individual creators, and solopreneurs who want to grow their email list.
+ConvertKit is an email marketing tool that is specifically designed for bloggers, individual creators, and solopreneurs who want to grow their email lists.

 ConvertKit was started by Nathan Barry back in 2013, a blogger who wanted to build a SaaS product that would help him generate $5K in monthly recurring revenue.